Below given examples are for demonstrating how the argument-parser library can be used in various scenarios. Each of the examples will have these:

 -m minute [ -s seconds ]

-is an optional argument in this usage expression
+The seconds is an optional argument in this usage expression

 The data class is: